Stability Analysis of Inexact Solves in Model Reduction of Non-parametric Second-order Dynamical systems: Numerical Experiments

-In Algorithm~\ref{Algo:AIRGA}, at line 2, the overall iteration (while-loop) terminates when the change in the reduced system (computed as the $H_{2}$-error between the reduced systems of two consecutive AIRGA iterations) is less than a certain tolerance.
+In Algorithm~\ref{Algo:AIRGA}, at line \ref{AIRGA:while-outer}, the overall iteration (\texttt{while-loop}) terminates when the change in the reduced system (computed as the $H_{2}$-error between the reduced systems of two consecutive AIRGA iterations) is less than a certain tolerance.
 We take this tolerance to be $10^{-04}$ based on values in~\cite{Bonin20161}.
-There is one more stopping criteria in this algorithm at line 8.
+There is one more stopping criteria in this algorithm at line \ref{AIRGA:while-inner}.
 This checks the $H_{2}$-error between two temporary reduced systems.
 We take this tolerance to be $10^{-06}$ based upon values in~\cite{Bonin20161}.

-As motivated in Section \ref{Sat_Back_stab_cond}, to ensure that the extra orthogonalities for a stable AIRGA algorithm are satisfied, we use RCG instead of CG.
+As also motivated in Section \ref{sec:Sat_Back_stab_cond}, to ensure that the extra orthogonalities for a stable AIRGA algorithm are satisfied, we use RCG instead of CG.
 As earlier, we refer to this as the inexact AIRGA algorithm.
 Preconditioning has to be employed when iterative methods fail or have a very slow convergence.
 Here, for the first model, we observe that the unpreconditioned RCG method has slow convergence whereas in the second model it fails to converge.
 Thus, we use a preconditioner.
 Since Sparse Approximate Inverse (SPAI) \cite{Chow1998} and Incomplete Cholesky Factorization (ICHOL) \cite{Manteuffel1980, Saad2003} are the most general types of preconditioners, we can use any of these preconditioners with RCG.
-Here, we use SPAI for the first model and ICHOL for the second model.
+Here, we use the standard SPAI (with stopping tolerance of $10^{-04}$) for the first model and the standard ICHOL (with drop tolerance of $10^{-04}$) for the second model.
 For comparison, we solve all linear systems by a direct method as well.
 As earlier, we refer to this as the exact AIRGA algorithm.
 For certain types of analyses, we compare CG and RCG behaviours too.

 We implement our codes in MATLAB (2016b), and test on a machine with the following configuration: Intel Xeon(R) CPU~E5-1620~V3~@~3.50 GHz., frequency 1200 MHz., 8 CPU and 64 GB RAM. }